erizov/Professor/semester_4/lecture_15_testing_patterns/tdd/README.md

 ### Short Description

 A software testing technique that validates the correctness and quality of code implementations.
+Solves problems like bug detection, quality assurance, and regression prevention.
+Example: Writing unit tests to verify that a sorting function correctly sorts arrays.
+Works by executing code with test inputs, comparing actual outputs with expected results, and reporting discrepancies.

 **Key Characteristics:**
 - **Time Complexity**: Varies